binnev/recipes/md/spicy-tomato-soup.md

 - [ ] 1 tbsp balsamic vinegar
 - [ ] 1 small pot cream
 - [ ] 1 veg stock pot
-- [ ] the finest rustic sourdough loaf
+- [ ] The finest rustic sourdough loaf

 ## Method:
-1. take the core out of the tomatoes
+1. Take the core out of the tomatoes
-2. finely chop the onions and garlic and fry on a baking tray on the stove
+2. Finely chop the onions and garlic and fry on a baking tray on the stove
-3. add salt, pepper, cayenne pepper
+3. Add salt, pepper, cayenne pepper
-4. halve each tomato and put in the tray
+4. Halve each tomato and put in the tray
-5. sprinkle the sugar over and add vinegar
+5. Sprinkle the sugar over and add vinegar
-6. into the oven for 20-25 minutes at 180 C
+6. Into the oven for 20-25 minutes at 180 C
-7. pour veg stock half way up the tomatoes and bring to the boil on the hob.
+7. Pour veg stock half way up the tomatoes and bring to the boil on the hob.
 Simmer for 3-4 minutes
-8. add the cream and either mash the tomatoes with a potato masher or blitz with a hand blender
+8. Add the cream and either mash the tomatoes with a potato masher or blitz with a hand blender